Sujawn: Sujawn Statistics

 The number of households in Sujaon is 397.
 All the households are rural households.
-Female to male ratio of Sujaon is 99.76% compared to the Bihar's female to male ratio 91.93%.
+Female to male ratio of Sujaon is 99.76% compared to Bihar's female to male ratio of 91.93%.
 It is unsatisfactory and the people should drive some campaign to improve this.

-The literacy rate of the village is 38% compared to the literacy rate of state 47%.
-The literacy rate of the village is less than state literacy rate.
+The literacy rate of the village is 38% compared to the state literacy rate of 47%.
+The literacy rate of the village is less than the state literacy rate.
 The rate of literacy is very low and needs immediate attention of Union and State Government.

-The female literacy rate is 20.6% compared to male literacy rate of 55.49%.
+The female literacy rate is 20.6% compared to the male literacy rate of 55.49%.